jihuan-tian/jihuan-tian.github.io/_posts/2022-06-05-create-hyperlinks-in-org-mode.markdown

 # Insert a link to other heading in the current Org file

-Execute the command `helm-org-in-buffer-headings`, which corresponds to the menu item `<tools> <Helm> <Org> <Org headlines in buffer>`.
+Execute the command `helm-org-in-buffer-headings` (this depends on the MELPA package `helm-org`), which corresponds to the menu item `<tools> <Helm> <Org> <Org headlines in buffer>`.
 Then input the heading text pattern or navigate through the list.
 Finally, press `F4` to insert the link.
 At present, I bind this function locally with the shortcut key `F7`.

 ```emacs-lisp
 (define-key org-mode-map [(f7)] 'helm-org-in-buffer-headings)